jgalser/deeplearning_particlephysics/README.md

 There are a couple of steps to follow to run this repository localy.

+#### Running environment
-1. This is a project that runs completely on python 3 Jupeyter Notebooks.
+This is a project that runs completely on python 3 Jupyter Notebooks.
 Be sure to have the needed IDE to run a jupyter notebook.

+#### Prerequisites
-2. **Download and install the required libraries**
+**Download and install the required libraries**
 The very first step is to have the proper python packages installed.
 These are the ones we will be using:
-This is an example of how to list things you need to use the software and how to install them.
   * **Numpy**

     Version: 1.19.5